The Tale of the Fisherman and the Fish: Textual notes

-Robert Chandler has published an English translation, "A Tale about a Fisherman and a Fish" (2012).

 Grimms' Tales

-It has been believed that Pushkin's is an original tale based on the Grimms' tale, "The Fisherman and his Wife".
+Several notable scholars believe that Pushkin's is an original tale based on the Grimms' tale, "The Fisherman and His Wife".

-Azadovsky wrote monumental articles on Pushkin's sources, his nurse "Arina Rodionovna", and the "Brothers Grimm" demonstrating that tales recited to Pushkin in his youth were often recent translations propagated "word of mouth to a largely unlettered peasantry", rather than tales passed down in Russia, as John Bayley explains.
+Mark Azadovsky wrote monumental articles on Pushkin's sources, his nurse "Arina Rodionovna", and the "Brothers Grimm" demonstrating that tales recited to Pushkin in his youth were often recent translations propagated "word of mouth to a largely unlettered peasantry", rather than tales passed down in Russia, as John Bayley explains.

-Still, Bayley"s estimation, the derivative nature does not not diminish the reader's ability to appreciate "The Fisherman and the Fish" as "pure folklore", though at a lesser scale than other masterpieces.
+Still, in Bayley's estimation, the derivative nature does not diminish the reader's ability to appreciate "The Fisherman and the Fish" as "pure folklore", though at a lesser scale than other masterpieces.
 In a similar vein, Sergei Mikhailovich Bondi emphatically accepted Azadovsky's verdict on Pushkin's use of Grimm material, but emphasized that Pushkin still crafted Russian fairy tales out of them.

 In a draft version, Pushkin has the fisherman's wife wishing to be the Roman Pope, thus betraying his influence from the Brother Grimms' telling, where the wife also aspires to be a she-Pope.